 "It was a good feeling to help raise money for Vinnies to help people who need food, clothes and blankets to keep warm this winter" - Emily, Year 6 student, St Brigid's

-The day raised a massive $7,600 for Vinnies - an incredible effort, considering the student population is less than 200!
-Several students were acknowledged for their outstanding generosity and commitment to fundraising for the Appeal, individually raising hundreds of dollars each.
+The day raised a massive $7,600 for Vinnies - an incredible effort from a student population of less than 200, equating to an average of almost $40 fundraised per student!
+Several students were acknowledged for their outstanding generosity and commitment to the Appeal, individually raising hundreds of dollars each.

 St Brigid’s families and staff also collected cans of food and personal care supplies to donate to the Vinnies Van to offer people around the Illawarra on its nightly runs.
 They have since held more fundraising initiatives including a fruit and marshmallow kebab sale, to further support the work of Vinnies.